Matthimatiker/matthimatiker.github.io/index.md

 ## About Me ##

 Hi there, my name is Matthias.
-I am a passionate software developer and Head of an Imaginary Software Architecture Advisory Board (HISAAB).
+I am a passionate software developer and I am working as a freelance web developer.

-I am currently employed at [webfactory GmbH](http://www.webfactory.de) (@webfactory), the fairest company I was allowed to work for so far.
-We are a team of experienced developers and designers that focuses on the creation of interesting web applications.
+I focus on (but I am not limited to) web projects with PHP/Symfony.
+I rely heavily on Test Driven Development, Pair Programming and team collaboration.

 Check out my GitHub profile (@Matthimatiker) if you want to find out more about my current side projects.